 And in December I returned to CS2D which is a 2D clone of the famous Counter Strike shooter.
 It recently got released on Steam which made me revisit the game, get together with my old contacts and start writing a web-based server administration called CS2D webadmin.

 It has been an awesome year for me in all respects.
-I hope to keep the pace up and add more specs and prioritising to my projects.
+I hope to keep the pace up and add more specs and prioritizing to my projects.